 The OUTvest Investment Committee meeting is an important one for OUTvest clients as it brings together industry experts in the fields of asset management, indexing, financial planning and the economy to critically review all of the OUTvest portfolios and ensuring clients have the tools to meet their savings and investment goals.

-Unfortunately, government debt is at unsustainable levels, and if nothing is done, there may be a time when our government may default on its debt obligations.
+Unfortunately, government debt is at unsustainable levels, and if nothing is done, there may a time when our government may default on its debt obligations.
 As the Honourable Tito said: “We must be careful to avoid the fate of countries like Argentina and Ecuador that defaulted on their debt this year”.
-One of the measures that Tito Mboweni has spoken of, is the reduction in wage increases to government employees.
-Despite this being a very difficult move, there are not many other options that have been presented, other than say massive economic growth.
+One of the measures that Tito Mboweni has spoken of, is the reduction in wage increases to government employees as well as other cost control measures.

 South Africa has made some good progress on critical areas including a new round of Independent Power Producer agreements and the release of additional spectrum to improve broadband speed and access.
 These changes could be critical for economic growth in the long run.